PereViader/ManualDi/README.md

 When this extension method is used, the container skips the runtime check for `IDisposable` and `IAsyncDisposable`** during the disposal phase for the instance where it is used and, consequently, does not dispose the instance.

-Delegates registered using the `Dispose` method will still be invoke.
+Delegates registered using the `Dispose`/`QueueDispose` methods will still be invoked.

 ## WithId